data-henrik/watson-conversation-tool/README.md

 See the included Jupyter Notebook [SampleSession.ipynb](SampleSession.ipynb) for details on how to invoke the commands.
 Note that in the current state the tool prints out the values for all possible options for debugging purposes.
 This could be simply disabled in the code.
 The [filter expressions](https://www.ibm.com/watson/developercloud/doc/conversation/filter-reference.html) are documented as part of the Watson Conversation service.

 ## watoolV2.py
 To use the tool, copy `config.sample.json` or `config.ICFsample.json` to `config.json` and insert your service credentials.
 Note that the service URL depends on the IBM Cloud region.
 It is shown as part of the credentials.
 Note that to use both tools with the same config file the API version for this **watoolV2** needs to be assigned to the key **versionV2**.
+If you have multiple environments then you can specify the configuration file using the `-config myconfig.json` option.

 Some commands and parameters:
 ```
 Have DIALOG using a specific workspace
--dialog -id assistantID [-outputonly] -[-actionmodule file]
+-dialog -id assistantID [-outputonly] -[-actionmodule file] [-config configuration-file]
 ```

 ## Dialog option and contexts